10 Tips One Shouldn’t Miss While Preparing for Everest Base Camp Trek

 That means, Bring Enough Cash; ATMs Are NOT AVAILABLE EVERYWHERE!

 Even if you have booked your Everest Base Camp Trek via a trekking agency in Kathmandu, you should have enough cash in your hand.
-The mandatory expenses are included in the trip package.
+The mandatory expenses are included in the Nepal Trekking package.
 Nevertheless, you have to spend yourself for miscellaneous particulars such as hot showers, gadgets charging, beverage items and other things except mentioned in the itinerary.

 In case of a free individual trekker in Nepal, we recommend you to bring around 1,500 – 2,000 USD while in the Everest Trek.

 Besides snowcapped mountains and rich biodiversity of Sagarmatha National Park, Everest Trek is popular for typical Sherpa culture and tradition.
 The Khumbu Region or Everest Region is home to the Sherpa people.

 At a glance, mountaineering and trekking in Nepal is not possible without the Sherpas.
 Since the beginning of mountain tourism in the country, the Sherpas have contributed a lot.
 They have kept several world records in peak climbing and 8,000er expeditions.

 Locals are very friendly and welcoming to national and international trekkers from around the globe.
 They greet you saying “Namaste” or “Tashi Delek” (greeting in Sherpa dialect) in a polite manner.
 Make sure you reply them in the same manner.

 Everest Region hiking is popular for Tibetan Buddhist culture and shrines including Dumje and Mani Rimdu Festival.
 Don’t forget to pay homage to monasteries such as Tengboche Monastery, chortens and mani walls.

 Shooting photos and videos of local people is not that free as in other parts of the world.
 Thus, take permission from such people before capturing in your cameras.